ganesh2583/react-babel-webpack/README.md

 Start the application in Dev Mode on port : 8080
 `npm start`

+To run tests in the backgroung
+`npm run test:watch`

 ```
 Time: 1540ms
 Built at: 01/04/2020 8:18:44 PM